Indian Ocean with Simon Reeve

-With seven travel series under his belt, Simon is still finding new and interesting places to explore on his journeys.
+With multiple travel series under his belt, Simon is still finding new and interesting places to explore on his journeys.
 “Oman is an ancient Sultanate with a civilisation that stretches back centuries.
 In the Musandam Peninsula, you’ll find people who, until recently, were quite cut off from civilisation.
 They’re proud and fiery and almost overwhelmingly hospitable.
 It’s a glorious but jagged landscape, like the Norway of the Middle East, with giant fjords and stark beauty.
 We drove over the mountains in the interior and I took a gigabyte of photos!
 I’ve never seen a landscape quite like it.
 Oman was radically different and I would go there again in an instant.”

 "Being in the water with a dolphin, to engage with one and have fun with one –